Turkish high-speed YHT train

 Istanbul to Ankara

-The first section of the Istanbul-Ankara high-speed line opened in March 2009, when 250 km/h high-speed YHT trains (Yüksek Hızlı Treni) started running between Ankara & Eskişehir, see the photos & video above.
-In July 2014 high-speed YHT trains were extended to Pendik, a suburban station 25km east of Istanbul, and in March 2019 trains were further extended to Söğütlüçeşme in central Istanbul on the eastern side of the Bosphorus, just one mile southeast of the old Haydarpaşa station.
-Two trains per day are extend through the Marmaray Tunnel under the Bosphorus to/from Bakırköy and Halkali on the suburban network on the western side of Istanbul, although from a visitor's point of view these don't call at Istanbul Sirkeci or anywhere conveniently central on the western side of the Bosphorus.
+The best way to travel from Istanbul to Ankara is by YHT high-speed train, see the photos & video above.
+The first section of the Istanbul-Ankara high-speed line opened in 2009 when 250 km/h high-speed YHT trains (Yüksek Hızlı Treni) started running between Ankara & Eskişehir.
+In 2014, high-speed YHT trains were extended to Pendik, a suburban station 25 km east of Istanbul, and in 2019 trains were finally extended to Söğütlüçeşme station in central Istanbul on the Asian side of the Bosphorus.
+Several trains per day extend through the Marmaray Tunnel under the Bosphorus to/from Bakırköy and Halkali in the western suburbs, although unfortunately these don't call at Istanbul Sirkeci or anywhere central on the western side of the Bosphorus.

 Istanbul ► Ankara